enmanuelmag/iaflow/README.md

 ## Usage

-This library has a maser class called `IAFlow`, that has function, the most important are:
+This library has a maser class called `IAFlow`, that has functions to management model creation and training, the most important are:
  - `add_model`: to add a new model to the internal structure of maker models to build later to training.
  - `train`: to train a model with a internal callbacks to save metrics with Tensorboard, save the model with checkpoints and send notification to discord channel, email or telegram (all this is optional).
+ - `show_models`: to show the models that are in the internal structure of maker models.
+ - `delete_model`: to delete a model from the internal structure of maker models.

 ### Constructor